FFTAI/Wiki-GRx/zenoh/README.md

 4. Setting up firewall

-    Turn the access of firewall for server connection
+    Enable firewall access for the server connection.
     ```
     sudo ufw allow 7446/udp
     ```
     The setup link for firewall for ubuntu is: *https://ubuntu.com/server/docs/firewalls*

-    The correct setup of firewall could be checked by
+    The correct setup of the firewall can be checked by
     ```
     sudo ufw status
     ```
-    If the the all the setup is correct you should see the information like this on the terminal:
+    If all the setup is correct, you should see information like this on the terminal:
     ```
     To                         Action      From
     --                         ------      ----